-As described in Note 1 and Note 5 to the consolidated financial statements, the Company's allowance for loan losses represents management's best estimate of probable incurred losses in the loan portfolio.
-The allowance for loan losses was \$8,775,000 at December 31, 2020, which consists of two components: the valuation allowance for loans individually evaluated for impairment ("specific component"), representing \$266,000, and the valuation allowance for loans collectively evaluated for impairment ("general component"), representing \$8,509,000.
-The general component is based on the Company's historical loss experience, adjusted for qualitative factors.
+As described in Note 1 and Note 5 to the consolidated financial statements, the Company's allowance for loan losses represents management's estimate of probable incurred losses in the loan portfolio.
+The allowance for loan losses was \$8,775,000 as of December 31, 2021, which consists of two components: the valuation allowance for loans individually evaluated for loss ("specific component"), representing \$504,000, and the valuation allowance for loans collectively evaluated for loss ("general component"), representing \$8,271,000.
+The general component is based on the Company's historical loss experience adjusted for qualitative factors.

-The qualitative factors include changes in lending policies and procedures, including changes in underwriting standards; changes in international, national, regional, and local economic and business conditions; changes in the nature, volume, and terms of loans in the portfolio; changes in the lending management and lending staff; changes in the volume and severity of past due loans, nonaccrual loans, and adversely classified loans; changes in the loan review function; changes in the value of underlying collateral; the existence of and changes in credit concentrations; and other external factors.
-Management applied significant judgment to determine the effect of the qualitative factors.
-We identified auditing the effect of the qualitative factors on the allowance for loan losses as a critical audit matter as it involved especially subjective auditor judgment to audit management's determination and application of the qualitative factors.
+The qualitative factors include changes in lending policies and procedures, including changes in underwriting standards; changes in international, national, regional, and local economic and business conditions; changes in the nature, volume, and terms of loans in the portfolio; changes in lending management and lending staff; changes in the volume and severity of past due loans, nonaccrual loans, and adversely classified loans; changes in the loan review function; changes in the value of underlying collateral; the existence of and changes in credit concentrations; and other external factors.
+Management applied significant judgment to determine the amount of the qualitative factors.
+We identified auditing the qualitative factors to be a critical audit matter as it involved especially subjective auditor judgment to audit management's determination and application of the qualitative factors.

-Our substantive audit procedures to address the critical audit matter related to the allowance loan losses qualitative factors included the following:
+Our substantive audit procedures to address the critical audit matter related to the qualitative factors included the following:

-- Tested the completeness and accuracy of the data inputs used as a basis for the qualitative factors to source documentation. - Evaluated the reasonableness of management's judgments related to the internal and external data used in the determination of the qualitative factors and the resulting allocation to the allowance. - Analytically evaluated the qualitative factors year over year for directional consistency, including the magnitude of the adjustments. - Tested the mathematical accuracy of the allowance calculation, including the application of the qualitative factors.
+- Tested the completeness and accuracy of internal data and the relevance and reliability of external data used as a basis for the qualitative factors. - Evaluated the reasonableness of management's judgments related to data used in the determination of the qualitative factors and the resulting allocation to the allowance. - Analytically evaluated the qualitative factors including the magnitude of the adjustments. - Tested the mathematical accuracy of the allowance calculation, including the application of the qualitative factors.